hissp.munger module#

 Format string for creating Quotez.

-hissp.munger.FIND_QUOTEZ = re.compile('Qz([0-9A-Z][0-9A-Zhx]*?)?_')#
+hissp.munger.FIND_QUOTEZ = re.compile('Qz([0-9A-Z][0-9A-Zhx]*?)_')#

 Regex pattern to find Quotez.
 Used by demunge.

-hissp.munger.TO_NAME = {'!': 'QzBANG_', '"': 'QzQUOT_', '#': 'QzHASH_', '$': 'QzDOLR_', '%': 'QzPCENT_', '&': 'QzET_', "'": 'QzAPOS_', '(': 'QzLPAR_', ')': 'QzRPAR_', '*': 'QzSTAR_', '+': 'QzPLUS_', '-': 'Qz_', '/': 'QzSOL_', ';': 'QzSEMI_', '<': 'QzLT_', '=': 'QzEQ_', '>': 'QzGT_', '?': 'QzQUERY_', '@': 'QzAT_', '[': 'QzLSQB_', '\\': 'QzBSOL_', ']': 'QzRSQB_', '^': 'QzHAT_', '`': 'QzGRAVE_', '{': 'QzLCUB_', '|': 'QzVERT_', '}': 'QzRCUB_'}#
+hissp.munger.TO_NAME = {'!': 'QzBANG_', '"': 'QzQUOT_', '#': 'QzHASH_', '$': 'QzDOLR_', '%': 'QzPCENT_', '&': 'QzET_', "'": 'QzAPOS_', '(': 'QzLPAR_', ')': 'QzRPAR_', '*': 'QzSTAR_', '+': 'QzPLUS_', '-': 'QzH_', '.': 'QzDOT_', '/': 'QzSOL_', ';': 'QzSEMI_', '<': 'QzLT_', '=': 'QzEQ_', '>': 'QzGT_', '?': 'QzQUERY_', '@': 'QzAT_', '[': 'QzLSQB_', '\\': 'QzBSOL_', ']': 'QzRSQB_', '^': 'QzHAT_', '`': 'QzGRAVE_', '{': 'QzLCUB_', '|': 'QzVERT_', '}': 'QzRCUB_'}#

 Shorter names for Quotez.